Notre Dame Cathedral Paris

 Visit the Notre Dame Cathedral in Paris, France

 The Notre Dame Cathedral is enormous.
 The impressive church is 130 meters in length, 69 meters in width, and 35 meters in height.
 The cathedral can accommodate 9,000 people.
 The tallest tower of the Notre Dame Cathedral has a height of 90 meters.
 The cathedral’s two front towers are both 69 meters high and include almost 400 stairs.
-The front towers are open to the public; an admission ticket is required.
 The use of a photo or video camera is permitted in the cathedral.

 The Notre Dame Cathedral is one of the most visited churches in the world.
-The impressive structure is free to enter.
-Only the front towers and the cathedral’s treasury require an entry ticket.
+The impressive cathedral is free to enter.
+Starting from December 2024, a ticket reservation system has been implemented.
+You can request a free ticket through the reservation system.

 History of the Notre Dame Cathedral